How to Start an LLC Online in 2026

 Employer Identification Number

-Even if you are the only employee, it is a good idea to get an employer identification number (EIN) for such things like establishing a bank account.
+Even if you are the only employee, it is a good idea to get an employer identification number (EIN) from the Internal Revenue Service (IRS) for federal tax purposes, such as establishing a bank account.
 In many cases, you will be able to use this number for transactions instead of your social security number.
 The following information is required to obtain an EIN:

 • The name of your LLC.